Man suspected of stalking, killing homeless people arrested

 Associated Press

-WASHINGTON (AP) — A gunman suspected of stalking homeless people asleep on the streets of New York City and Washington, D.C., killing at least two people and wounding three others, was arrested early Tuesday, police said.
+WASHINGTON (AP) — A man suspected of stalking and shooting homeless people asleep on the streets of New York City and Washington, D.C., was arrested early Tuesday.
+Police said at least three people were killed and three others wounded in the attacks.

-Law enforcement arrested the man in Washington, and he was being interviewed, the Metropolitan Police Department said on Twitter.
+Law enforcement arrested the man in Washington, the Metropolitan Police Department said on Twitter after news of the killings had added new fears to people spending nights on the streets of the two cities and elsewhere.

-The man was identified as 30-year-old Gerald Brevard, a law enforcement official told The Associated Press.
-Brevard, who lives in the Washington area, has a criminal history that includes an assault arrest, the official said.
-He was in custody Tuesday and couldn’t be reached for comment.
-The official was not authorized to publicly discuss the investigation and spoke to the AP on the condition of anonymity.
+The man was identified as 30-year-old Gerald Brevard, two law enforcement officials told The Associated Press.
+Brevard, who lives in the Washington area, has a criminal history that includes an assault arrest, the officials said.
+He was in custody Tuesday.
+The officials were not authorized to publicly discuss the investigation and both spoke to the AP on the condition of anonymity.

-Police in the two cities earlier released multiple surveillance photographs, including a closeup clearly showing the suspect’s face, and urged people who might know him to come forward.
+Police in the two cities earlier released multiple surveillance photographs, including a closeup showing the suspect’s face, and urged people who might know him to come forward.
+A tipster called police with information about his identity, officials said.

 “We said that the work to remove this man from our streets was urgent, and our communities responded,” Bowser said in a joint statement with Adams on Tuesday.
 “We know that this experience has been especially scary for our residents experiencing homelessness.
 Our work continues to end homelessness and ensure all residents have access to safe and affordable housing.”